-Auckland military training base to serve as quarantine centre for Wuhan evacuees
+Coronavirus: Customs closes eGates; China travellers blocked

 That will make a significant dent in tourism from one of our biggest markets at the busiest time of year.

+The site - officially called the Tāmaki Leadership Centre - is operated by the Royal NZ Navy and is where sailors and trainees undertake outdoor and weapons training.

+It has a range of facilities including classrooms and an extensive confidence course on site.
+It is also known for its beautiful views and scenery.

-In the coming days about 70 New Zealanders who have been trapped in the epicentre of a global health emergency will be evacuated by the government.
+In the coming days about 70 New Zealanders who have been trapped in the epicentre of a global health emergency will be evacuated by the Government.

 Clark said health staff will check them daily, but otherwise they will try to keep a sense of normality for people and families.